nikkapallado/Protractor/README.md

 Automation project using protractor

 # How to run tests
-protractor ":path to configuration file"
+protractor ":path to conf file"